Kara657/ML_proj2_koz/README.md

 Beside the codes, we have folders: training includes augmented images and corresponding groundtruths. testing includes the testing images to produce submission file.
 Images in both of these files have the size 512x512.
 ### How to run the code
-You can simply run the run.py, which produces testing prediction masks by restoring the model and creates submission csv file.
+You can simply run the run.py, which produces submission csv file from testing prediction masks.
+Note: If you downloaded model parameters, you can comment out the first line and use the restored model to produce testing prediction masks.

 ### Warnings
 The codes was tested with TensorFlow 1.13.2 and python version of 3.7.0.
 Due to size limitations of github you need to download model parameters from drive as mentioned above.